 About the Journal

 Politikon: The IAPSS Journal of Political Science (ISSN [online] 2414-6633) is an open access peer-reviewed academic journal published by the International Association for Political Science Students (IAPSS).
-Founded in 2001, Politikon uniquely serves as an international scholarly platform dedicated to students and early-career researchers, while remaining fully open to submissions from scholars at all career stages.
+Founded in 2001, IAPSS Politikon publishes rigorous scholarship across all major subfields of the discipline, with a particular commitment to developing early-career research.

 Current Issue